What's New in Development

 From a hardware perspective, the specs for Fire TV Stick (Gen 2) and Fire TV Stick Basic Edition are largely the same except that the Basic Edition doesn’t ship with an Alexa Voice Remote.
 The user interface in Basic Edition is also simplified and more app-centric.
 Fire TV Stick (Gen 2) is available in US, UK, Germany, Japan, and India, whereas Basic Edition is available outside these areas in more than 100 countries or territories.

-Amazon Fire TV (Gen 3) Announced
+Amazon Fire TV (Gen 3) Released

 The most significant update is the Fire operating system.
 This is the first (and so far only) Fire TV device to run Fire OS 6, which is based on Android Nougat (API level 25) instead of Lollipop (API level 22).
 See the following for documentation updates details: